seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 ```javascript
 ((i + 1) % 3 ? '' : 'Fizz') + ((i + 1) % 5 ? '' : 'Buzz')||i + 1)
 ```
-hopefully this now makes alot more sense now!
+hopefully this makes alot more sense now!

 the last bit we need to look at is the right side of the `||` otherwise known as the `Or` operator